pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 ### `<stdio.h>`

-The following features from `<stdio.h>` are not included in the 8080 library:
+The following features from `<stdio.h>` are not available in the 8080 library:

 * `funopen()` and stdio pluggable device support
 * The `scanf` family.
 This can be restored if required.

 ### `<stdlib.h>`

-The following features from `<stdlib.h>`are not included in the 8080 library:
+The following features from `<stdlib.h>`are not available in the 8080 library:

 * `qsort` and `bsearch`
 * z88dk extensions: `inp`, `outp`, `extract_bits`